NREL/reV-tutorial/tutorial_3_input_builds/1_sam_configs/README.md

         and select "JSON for inputs".
 Click "OK", download the file, then edit the file to remove ("solar_resource_file") since that will be handled in reV.
-      - This becomes your input for "sam_files" in `config_generation.json`.
+      - This becomes your input for "sam_files".
+This configuration file `config_SAM.json` is tailored to minimum entries for reV to run in the following tutorial folders.